How to Parse JSON in Python - Easy Steps

 5.png

-Custom JSON decoder
+Custom JSON Decoder

 To deserialize into custom objects, you’ll need to implement a custom decoder that knows how to handle them.